tamimehsas/tamimehsas/README.md

 * 🌍  I'm based in Afghanistan
 * ✉️  You can contact me at [tamimehsas99@gmail.com](mailto:tamimehsas99@gmail.com)
 * 🚀  I'm currently working on [HesabPay - Afghanistan's first e-payment solution built on Algorand blockchain](https://hesab.af)
-* 🤝  I'm open to collaborating on Blockchain,Defi and NFT related Projects
+* 🤝  I'm open to collaborating on Blockchain,Defi,Saas and Fintech related Projects.